Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/zones.md

 ﻿# Zones

+## Locations

+Locations are bundles of objects that are placed randomly during world generation.
+These include the boss altars, crypts , Fulin villages and more.
+For a full overview, check the [Locations list](../data/zones/location-list.md)

+These are unpacked only when a player gets close to the position of a placed location.
+Once unpacked, the GameObjects are saved like regular pieces.

+Only GameObjects with a `ZNetView.m_persistent = true` will be saved and instantiated on load after unpacking.

+Each Zone can contain only 1 location.
+This means that the number of slots is limited.
+Try to keep the total number of locations added low so everything has a chance to place.

+## Vegetation

+Vegetation are singular prefabs that are scattered in a Zone.
+This is most of the spawned objects:
+ - Plants & trees
+ - Rocks: both normal stone & ore spawns
+ - Leviathans
+ - Ice in the Deep North
+ - Non-interactable effects like fireflies & mist

+There is no limit to the number of vegetation in a single zone.

 ## World generation in Valheim
 The world of Valheim is split up into Zones, each 64 by 64 meters.